klartext/mg-book-sml-sources/README.txt

 See file LICENSE-2.0.txt for details.

+The code can be found in the directory "sml-sources".

 --------------------------------------------------------------------------------
-One file for is missing here, and it is a file from the book "ML for the Working Programmer".
+One file that was included in the book is missing here; it is a file from the book "ML for the Working Programmer".
 For license issues see here: https://www.cl.cam.ac.uk/~lp15/MLbook/